wychoi19/Glitter/README.md

-# GlitterJ
+# Glitter
-Main Repository of GlitterJ
+Main Repository of Glitter